-To address this need, we took the most promising clinical studies and created four tests to help you self-diagnose lymphedema in your arm after breast cancer treatment.
+To address this need, we took the most promising clinical studies and created four tests to help you “self-diagnose” lymphedema in your arm after breast cancer treatment.
 This includes two new tests not available anywhere else.

-These four tests will help you detect early symptoms of lymphedema that might otherwise go unnoticed, and help you decide if you need to seek a professional diagnosis.
+These four tests will help you detect early symptoms of lymphedema that might otherwise go unnoticed, and help you decide if you need to pursue a professional diagnosis.
 Of course, if you are at risk of lymphedema the best strategy is to book a visit with a lymphedema therapist (look for someone with a Combined Decongestive Therapy certification) who can examine you for symptoms of lymphedema, take baseline measurements, and educate you on monitoring and self-care.
 Unfortunately, many at-risk patients are not able to find a suitable therapist in their area, or cannot afford a consult, or simply do not have the motivation to seek one out – because thankfully the majority of breast cancer patients will not develop lymphedema.
 If you find yourself in this boat, this article is for you.

 Here we offer you four easy and reasonably reliable tests for monitoring and self-diagnosing lymphedema of the arm after breast cancer treatment.

 Short on time?
 You can skip ahead to learn how to perform the tests:

 - 1 What will you learn from reading this article?